Mystic Seaport Light

 Mystic Seaport Light is a lighthouse at the south end of Mystic Seaport, 2 mi upriver from Noank, Connecticut.
-The light is a two-story white shingled structured topped with a glass-enclosed lantern and is a replica of the 1901 Brant Point Light.
+It is a two-story white shingled structure topped with a glass-enclosed lantern, a replica of the 1901 Brant Point Light.
 The Mystic Seaport Light was designed by William F. Herman Jr. and constructed in 1966.
-It was formally dedicated on August 31, 1967, but remained unlit due to active navigational regulations imposed by the United States Coast Guard.
+It was formally dedicated on August 31, 1967, but it remained unlit due to navigational regulations imposed by the United States Coast Guard.
 The Mystic Seaport light is now an active light, but not an official aid to navigation.

-The structure was used as an example of a lighthouse for Mystic Seaport visitors, but was not part of an exhibit until a 2008 renovation.
+The structure was used as an example of a lighthouse for Mystic Seaport visitors, but it was not part of an exhibit until a 2008 renovation.
 The interior of the lighthouse was equipped with five LCD televisions to display two short educational films that highlight the history and architectural diversity of American lighthouses.

 Design and construction

 The Mystic Seaport Light was designed by William F. Herman Jr. and constructed by Engineered Building in 1966.
 Funds for the project were donated by Mr. and Mrs. John P. Blair.
 Mr. Blair was a member of the Board of Trustees of the Marine Historical Association since 1963.
 The Marine Historical Association was the original name for the Mystic Seaport.
-Prior to the construction of the light, a total of $5,000 was donated by Coast Guard Auxiliary members from Maine and Delaware to build the keeper's cottage.
+Coast Guard Auxiliary members from Maine and Delaware donated $5,000 to build the keeper's cottage.

-The original artist's conception called for a generic lighthouse that was designed to be representative of all lighthouses, but the actual design of the lighthouse was later changed to a replica of the 1901 Brant Point Light located on Nantucket Island in Massachusetts.
-Constructed on the tip of Shipyard Point, it is a two-story white shingled structure topped with a glass-enclosed lantern.
+The original artist's conception called for a generic lighthouse that was designed to be representative of all lighthouses, but the design was changed to a replica of the 1901 Brant Point Light located on Nantucket Island in Massachusetts.
+It is a two-story white shingled structure topped with a glass-enclosed lantern standing at the tip of Shipyard Point.
 The light measures 18 ft by 12 ft by 38 ft.
 The lighthouse houses a fourth order Fresnel lens.

 The design of the keeper's house did not change much from the original artist's conception, though Tim Harrison notes that "it does not resemble a typical lighthouse keeper's house."
-The dedication of the lighthouse was held on August 31, 1967, which was described as "another quiet[,] but proud ceremony" by Mystic Seaport.
+The dedication of the lighthouse was held on August 31, 1967, which was described as "another quiet but proud ceremony" by Mystic Seaport.
 Care and maintenance of the lighthouse is performed by the Mystic Seaport.